Karlo Sentić

-Karlo Sentić (born 3 June 2001) is a Croatian professional footballer who plays as a goalkeeper for Prva HNL side Hajduk Split.
+Karlo Sentić (born 3 June 2001) is a Croatian professional footballer who plays as a goalkeeper for Hungarian club Diósgyőr.

 Club career

 Sentić signed a professional contract with Hajduk in 2020 February until the summer of 2024.
 He was loaned to second league club Varaždin for the 2021–22 season where he won promotion with his club to the Croatian First Football League.

 International career

 He has been capped for various Croatian youth national teams.